NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 • Anticipated deaths that occur at home but not on hospice service must have a physician of record involved to avoid being considered an unattended death.

-• Assign a family member, friend, or other designated agent to carry out all funeral arrangements.
+• Assign a family member, friend, or other designated agent to carry out all funeral arrangements if you choose not to have the relative who is responsible by law conduct them.
 You can find a Designated Agent for Funeral Arrangements here.
 Individuals choosing to have someone who is not a family member or a professional funeral director must do so in writing prior to death.

 • Fill out a New Hampshire Death Certificate Worksheet for all family members to keep on file, so the basic information is handy whenever it’s needed.

-• Many Town Clerks may have no experience with a family filing their own paperwork.
+• Some Town Clerks may have little to no experience with a family filing their own paperwork, though the NH Office of Vital Records has begun training in earnest.
 It can be helpful, in the case of an anticipated death, to visit their office to inform them of your intent.
 (See For Professionals for information you can bring with you.
 And check out Sample Forms to familiarize yourself with what paperwork in New Hampshire looks like.)

 On This Page